 Last week, in part one of this series, we discussed some of the Cost Of Dying’s most notable findings and explained how proactive estate planning can dramatically reduce many of the financial, logistical, and emotional challenges for your loved ones following your death.
 Here in part two, we wrap up our summary of the report and outline more of the ways proactive planning can relieve the burden of your death for your family. https://reflectionslifeplanning.com/how-estate-planning-can-reduce-the-high-cost-of-dying-part-1/

 THE COST OF LOST TIME

 On average, the report found that families spent 420 hours over 13 months completing all the tasks needed to settle a loved one’s estate after death.
-However, the time commitment shot up to 20 months for estates that required the court process of probate.
+However, the time commitment shot up to 20 months for estates which required the court process of probate.
 Additionally, most respondents underestimated how long these tasks would take: 54% said it took longer than they expected, while 31% said it took much longer.

 To give you some idea of what consumed families’ time most during these months, the report breaks down the responsibilities that respondents reported taking the longest as follows: